-We are still here to support you and your learning and will be updating our pages regularly with new resources.
+We are here to support you and your learning even on weekends and evenings.
+These pages will be updated regularly with new resources.
 Be sure to check out the tabs at the top of this page for resources specific to different subject areas.

 When doing a research paper it is important to always cite your sources using the style your teacher has ask you to use.
 Style guides are available in the library.
 If you can't get to the library to pick one up, you can download a copy here:

 Need a more detailed version of a style sheet or just general help with your research and citations.
 The Purdue University OWL is a great resource.